 Anyway, I’m not going to be one of those silly people that reads too much in a TV moment that shows fake interaction between a father and his son (even though I just was), especially when I know parenthood is filled with erroneous sound bites that are great opportunities for a child to make up her own mind about real things.

-When I was a child my father was enraged after a visit to my grandparents because my grandma had stated that the bible was the most pornographic book she had ever read.
+When I was a child my father was enraged after a visit to my grandparents because my grandma said something derogatory about the bible.
 I had to look away so he would not see my lack of empathy with his feelings.
 While I didn’t exactly agree with my grandmother, at that age I had already began to ponder the value of a book that illustrated women as chattel constantly used for begetting, or as extensions of men right from the beginning.

 For example, when Parker finds the human bone in a Corvus Brachyrhynchos (American Crow) nest, I felt compelled to find out more about that bird.
 That it feeds on carrion is true, although it’s only a small part of its diet.
 There are other interesting facts about it, but moving on.

 I was also extremely diverted by the whole Parker-must-be-traumatized bit.
 When I was a little girl my thirst for snails and puppy dog tails was equal to my sugar and spice components, so Booth’s distress over his son possibly being emotionally scarred over the rotten finger was touching, while Parker’s smirky, delighted attitude reminded me of myself.
 The whole psycho babble about children’s brains not being able to process death as an end is pure hooey, of course.